edumserrano/webpack-module-federation-with-angular/code-demos/web-component-ng16/README.md

 ## Description

-This example shows how to setup webpack module federation where the shell loads an Angular standalone component that is exposed as a [Web component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
+This example shows how to setup Webpack Module Federation where the shell loads an Angular standalone component that is exposed as a [Web component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
 This example also shows how to set properties on the Web component and listen to its events.

 The remote webpack module contains a function that converts an Angular standalone component to a Web component.